Welcome! We’re glad you found us.

 What happens in a yoga class?

 Although it depends on the style (see the class descriptions on Our Approach & Class Descriptions), many yoga classes start with a slow, breath-centered warm-up series.
 Then, the instructor may guide you through a number of carefully sequenced standing and balancing asanas (or poses), peaking with one or two that are more challenging.
-He or she may wind down with a few seated and/or reclined positions, and most classes will close with several minutes of savasana (or relaxation pose).
+The class may wind down with a few seated and/or reclined positions, and most classes will close with several minutes of savasana (or relaxation pose).
 This final posture allows your body to integrate the benefits of the practice and emerge centered, calm, and refreshed.

 How do I know which class I should take?
 What’s the difference between all the different types?